(As last amended November 2015)

-- Once each year, the Secretary-Treasurer shall canvass the membership by mail for nominations of members to serve on the Governing Board.
+- Once each year, the Secretary shall canvass the membership for nominations of members to serve on the Governing Board.
 Each Member may nominate up to four persons.

 - The names of the three persons who receive the greatest number of nominations, and who signify their willingness to serve, shall be placed on an election ballot.
 The Nominating Committee will select an additional three candidates (who may also be persons nominated by the membership) to be placed on the ballot.